Whispers in the Dark (film): Plot

 Morgenstern confronts Ann with the theory that Johnny murdered Eve, based on the fact that Johnny's artwork was featured at Eve's gallery.
 He also shows Ann evidence of Johnny's criminal history, which includes various violent attacks on women.
 Shortly after, Johnny breaks into Ann's apartment, binds and gags her, and accuses her of helping Morgenstern frame him.
 Johnny smashes Ann's window and climbs onto a ledge, threatening suicide.
 Morgenstern arrives and attempts to reason with Johnny, who claims he has an alibi for Eve's murder; when Ann convinces him to come off the ledge, he accidentally falls to his death.
 Leo and Sarah console Ann, who is reminded of her father's suicide which occurred while she was in medical school.

 Doug visits Ann after hearing of Johnny's death, and invites her to accompany him to visit his family in Iowa.
 In conversation with Doug's mother, Ann is disturbed to learn that his ex-wife, Jenny, hung herself several years before on Christmas.
 Back in New York, Morgenstern warns Ann that he now believes Doug to be Eve's killer, but she rebukes him.
 Later, Ann goes to meet Doug at an air hangar to go on a flight, only to find him with Morgenstern's dead body.
 Doug claims he found him there, but Ann flees in terror.
 Doug chases after her, only to be hit by a passing car, severely injuring him.

 Ann goes to convalesce with Sarah and Leo at their beach home in Cape Cod.
 While Sarah and Leo make a trip to the grocery store, Ann uncovers a cache of tapes Leo has kept on the sessions they had together when she was still in medical school.
 In the recorded notes, Leo admits to being obsessed with Ann.
 Leo returns in the midst of Ann listening to the tapes, but pretends not to have heard them.
 Later, over dinner, a drunken Leo openly admits to having killed Eve, and claims he had gone to her home to retrieve Ann's stolen tapes.
 The revelation shocks Sarah, and Leo proceeds to bludgeon her with a wine bottle, rendering her unconscious.
 He also admits to murdering Morgenstern.
 Ann flees to the beach, and is pursued by a belligerent Leo, who trips her by using a pole hook on her leg before attempting to drown her.
-In the struggle, Ann manages to grab the pole hook and strike it into his forehead, killing him.
+In the struggle, Ann manages to gain the upper hand by grabbing the pole hook and using it to attack Leo.
+As Leo desperately tries to attack once more, Ann strikes the hook into his forehead, killing him.